Ryouh/Feats-Revisited/Feats.md

 The harsh environment you grow up in tough you how to keep going when others would collapse on the spot.

 * You ignore a number of exhaustion points equal to half your proficiency bonus (rounded down).
 You still die when you gain 6 exhaustion points.
-* You remove 2 points of exhaustion per long rest instead of 1
+* You can remove 2 points of exhaustion per long rest.

 ### Titanium Endurance